 Magic in the Scarred Lands is ubiquitous.
-However, that does not mean magic items and spellcasting are always available for purchase or for hire.
+However, magic items and spellcasting are not always available for hire.
 Supply and demand must apply.
 Many magic items were lost or sundered during the Divine War, and the fall of Mesos cursed many others.
 Many magical societies are unwilling to simply take cash for magic.

-Feel free to levy more than just gold piece costs on magic items: a favor owed or conducted, a quest to get something in exchange for a spell, or other tasks are appropriate.
-Particularly ruthless merchants might just increase the cost of a magic item exorbitantly, or demand some other item in trade.
+GM's wishing to recreate this situation can levy more than just gold piece costs on magic items: a favor owed or conducted, a quest to get something in exchange for a spell, or other tasks are appropriate.
+Particularly ruthless merchants might just increase the usual cost of a magic item, or demand some other item in trade.